-This is a simple web app that estimates the impact of the USS's proposed changes to the pension scheme.
-It forecasts the benefits that you will accrue under three different schemes:
+This is a simple web app that estimates the impacts of the various proposed changes to the USS pension scheme.

 The USS pension scheme has proposed a change from the defined benefits (DB) model to the defined contributions (DC) model.